zerobounce/zerobouncego/README.md

 ### Mocking / Other URI
 If you need to use a mock service in your tests or otherwise use a different URI you can:
-Set it in the .env file (and calling ImportApiKeyFromEnvFile):
+Set it in the .env file (and calling LoadEnvFromFile):
 ```bash
 ZERO_BOUNCE_URI=        # optional, defaults to the production URI
 ZERO_BOUNCE_BULK_URI=   # optional, defaults to the production bulk URI